 In a Holy Land experience, we get the opportunity to walk in Christ’s footsteps, to see what he saw, and experience our Lord in a new way.
 But, what Christ taught us was to have peace with our fellow humans and to have peace within by putting our faith and trust in Him.
 A relationship with him is the only way to have real, lasting peace.

 And now, delicious food!

 I love, love, love the fact that I get to sample food from the Holy Land with every Artzabox.
 This time, my family and I made the Hearty Dukkah Yogurt Soup.
 Because I am dairy-free, we substituted a non-dairy sour cream for the yogurt and it turned out great!
-Watch this one minute video to see how beautiful it turned out.
+Watch this video to see how beautiful it turned out, along with several other things we’ve made with these boxes.
 We made it with the Sumac Roast Chicken from the Golan Heights box and they were perfect together.